 Milia

-What are milia and why do they appear?
+What are milia and why do you get them?

-Milia are small encapsulated white balls (keratin cysts) that usually appear around the eyes or on the cheeks.
-They sit under the skin, consist of dead skin cells and encapsulated sebum, and have no outlet.
-This means they cannot be "squeezed out."
-The exact cause of milia is not well understood, but they usually result from unbalanced skin, either too dry or too oily.
-They can also develop if you use overly rich creams/oils, for example, a too-rich facial cream around the eye area.
+Milia are small encapsulated white bumps (keratin cysts) that usually appear around the eyes or on the cheeks.
+They sit under the skin, consist of dead skin cells and encapsulated sebum, and have no opening.
+Therefore, you cannot "squeeze them out."

 What can you do about milia?

-Use eye creams specifically made for that area, or thin oils such as argan oil or camellia oil.
-Do not apply oils like coconut oil, facial creams, or balms around the eyes that are too rich for the thin skin.
-It's futile to try to squeeze them out; instead, visit a skin therapist who can remove them without damaging the skin.
+Use eye creams made specifically for that area, or light oils such as argan oil or camellia oil.
+Don't apply oils like coconut oil, face creams, or salves around the eyes that are too heavy for the thin skin.
+It's pointless to try to squeeze them out; instead, go to a skin therapist who can remove them without damaging the skin.

 Dark circles under the eyes can have several causes.
-Most commonly, the skin under the eyes, which is already thin, becomes thinner with age or becomes dehydrated, losing moisture and volume, making the underlying blood vessels more visible.
+Most commonly, the skin under the eyes, which is thin, becomes thinner with age or becomes dehydrated, losing moisture and volume, making the underlying blood vessels more visible.
 It can also be due to poor sleep, dehydration, iron deficiency, reduced liver function, or being a smoker, as this often leads to reduced blood circulation.
-When stressed, the face becomes paler and the dark areas appear even more prominent.Stress increases blood flow to the body's internal organs, making the skin on your face appear paler.
+When you're stressed, your face becomes paler and the dark areas become even more prominent.This is because stress increases blood flow to the body's internal organs, making the facial skin appear paler.

-With the right method, it's excellent to hide dark circles with makeup.
+With the right technique, it's excellent to hide dark circles with makeup.
 Use orange under your concealer.
-It may sound strange, but orange neutralizes black/dark tones which are actually blue.
-Apply a thin layer of orange concealer and then your regular concealer, and the circles disappear!
-Color correcting with orange is superb if you have problems with gray showing through your concealer.
+It may sound strange, but orange cancels out black/dark tones that are actually blue.
+Apply a thin layer of orange concealer and then your regular concealer, and the circles are gone!
+Color correcting with orange is great if you have problems with gray tones showing through your concealer.

 How to prevent dark circles under the eyes

-Long-term, the best approach is to review your diet and lifestyle, and ensure you're using the right products around the eye area.
+Long-term, it's best to review your diet and lifestyle and ensure you're using the right products around the eye area.

 Eye oil: Japanese Camellia Kissi Oil is a multifunctional facial oil that can also be used as an eye oil.
-It's a dry oil that absorbs beautifully into the skin.
+It's dry and absorbs well into the skin.

-Eye cream for sensitive skin: i+m Naturkosmetik - Freistil Eye Balm is a fragrance-free eye cream that provides moisture and nourishment for those with sensitive skin around the eyes.
+Eye cream for sensitive skin: i+m Naturkosmetik is a fragrance-free eye cream that provides moisture and nourishment for those with sensitive skin around the eyes.

-Eye cream for everyone: 100% Pure Coffee Bean Caffeine Eye Cream contains green coffee extract, vitamin C, vitamin E, and herbs that increase circulation, reduce swelling, and minimize dark circles.
+Eye cream for everyone: 100% Pure Coffee Bean Caffeine Eye Cream contains including green coffee extract, vitamin C, vitamin E, and herbs, and increases circulation, reduces swelling and dark circles.

-Luxury eye cream: Inlight Under Eye Revive is a concentrated eye balm that targets the sensitive area under the eyes to minimize puffiness and give dark circles a brighter appearance.
+Luxury eye cream: a concentrated eye balm that targets the sensitive area under the eyes to minimize puffiness and give dark circles a brighter appearance.

-Why do people get bags under their eyes?
+Why do you get bags under the eyes?

 Make bags under the eyes disappear with makeup

 Makeup tip!
-If you apply concealer evenly under the eyes, the area becomes lighter but the puffiness remains just as prominent.
-To make the bags look less noticeable, you can apply a light concealer (one shade lighter than your foundation) only to the darkest areas, e.g., on the "shadow" that appears beneath the bag.
-By brightening the darkest areas, the skin tone becomes more even under the eyes, making the bags less visible.
+If you apply concealer evenly under the eyes, the area becomes brighter but the puffiness remains just as prominent.
+To make the bags appear less prominent, you can apply a light concealer (one shade lighter than your foundation) only on the darkest areas, for example on the "shadow" that exists under the bag.
+By brightening the darkest areas, the skin tone becomes more even under the eyes and thus the bags appear less visible.

 Reduce bags and swelling around the eyes

-Use 100% Pure hydrogel eye mask with active ingredients that brighten, reduce swelling, and rehydrate the sensitive skin around the eyes.
+Use 100% Pure hydrogel eye masks with active ingredients that brighten, remove swelling, and rehydrate the sensitive skin around the eyes.

-Regularly perform a simple facial massage to reduce swelling.
-Facial massage resembles lymphatic drainage and should be done with feather-light movements.
+Regularly perform a simple facial massage and massage away the swelling.
+Facial massage resembles lymphatic drainage, which should be done with feather-light movements.

 Summary